Diverting Organic Waste and Recyclables Now Mandatory Under New State Law SB 1383

 As a requirement of SB 1383, annual audits for Businesses must be performed to ensure waste is properly sorted.

-Starting September 26, 2022, Republic Services will be conducting random inspections of containers (for Republic Services customers) periodically to identify contamination and encourage proper materials separation to accomplish this goal.
+Your garbage collection company will be conducting random inspections of containers periodically to identify contamination and encourage proper materials separation.

-If you have any questions, please contact Republic Services Customer Service Department at (510) 262-7100.
+If you have any questions, please contact your garbage collection company: Republic Services Customer Service Department at (510) 262-7100 or East Bay Sanitary Customer Service Department at (510) 237-4321.